-Thilo Schuler is a Radiation Oncology doctor in his final year of advanced training at the Northern Sydney Cancer Centre.
+Thilo Schuler is a Radiation Oncology doctor at Royal North Shore Hospital’s Northern Sydney Cancer Centre.
 He is also undertaking a PhD at the Centre for Health Informatics located in the Australian Institute of Health Innovation at Macquarie University.
-His PhD supervisors are Prof Enrico Coiera, Prof Thomas Eade and A/Prof Blanca Gallego.
+His PhD supervisors are A/Prof Blanca Gallego, Prof Thomas Eade and Prof Enrico Coiera .

 His research interests relate to Digital Health with a focus on patient-generated data and routine care translation.
 In particular he is interested in digitally-enhanced approaches in GU and palliative Radiation Oncology and more broadly in improving interdisciplinary support of cancer patients.